 2. Ensure the City of Prince George continues to address climate change by reducing greenhouse gas emissions and implementing adaptation measures.

 3. Ensure responsible growth and development throughout the City and where possible consider compact energy efficient infill development to improve population density and to maximize the use of existing infrastructure.

-4. Prioritize walking, cycling and public transit as preferred modes of transportation.
+4. Prioritise walking, cycling and public transit as preferred modes of transportation.

 5. Ensure adequate infrastructure for the provision of safe and accessible drinking water.